Our Mission

 1. Start with the Basics

 New to probate?
-Learn about the different types of Florida probate and which might apply to your situation.
-Our formal vs summary administration comparison is a good starting point.
+Learn how probate works and which might apply to your situation.
+Our probate overview comparison is a good starting point.

 2. Understand the Costs

 Use our fee calculator to estimate what probate will cost.
-Learn about probate costs in Florida including filing fees, publication costs, and attorney fees.
+Learn about probate costs including filing fees, publication costs, and attorney fees.

 3. Find Your County